Uninett/Argus/README.md

 $ cd Argus
 ```

-We recommend using virtualenv or virtaulenvwrapper to create
+We recommend using virtualenv or virtualenvwrapper to create
 a place to stash Argus' dependencies.

 Create and activate a Python virtual environment.